ddaaggeett/whiteSocket/README.md

 The Blooprint API is the world's most cost-effective content generation platform for a global web of live handwriting.

 Simply, it gives the user a whiteboard design space with autosave and instantaneous editablility of hand-drawn work.

+It is the means for the common person have a public access point to a universal version control system.
 ________________________________
 Run command line API inside web application: